-The Annual Conference Program Committee is accepting applications/papers for scientific manuscript presentations at the 70th Annual Scientific Conference, March 1-4, 2012 in San Antonio, Texas.
+The Annual Conference Program Committee is accepting applications/papers for scientific manuscript presentations at the 72nd Annual Scientific Conference, February 27 - March 2, 2014 in Orlando, Florida.
 If you would like your research to be considered for presentation, please submit your manuscript as soon as possible.
-Manuscripts must be submitted electronically at www.acfas.org/sanantonio no later than August 15, 2011 to be eligible for review by the committee.
-Please carefully read the Call for Manuscripts and Instructions for Authors Submitting a Manuscript before preparing and submitting your paper.
+Manuscripts must be submitted electronically at www.acfas.org/orlando no later than August 15, 2013 to be eligible for review by the committee.